-Relaxed travel ban for draft-aged men passes Cabinet
+Relaxed travel ban for draft-age men passes legislative committee

-TAIPEI, Taiwan -- The Executive Yuan yesterday passed a draft bill to relax the travel ban currently imposed on conscription-aged men to allow them to go abroad to study before completion of their military training.
+TAIPEI, Taiwan -- The Legislature's National Defense and Foreign Affairs Committee yesterday passed an amendment to relax the travel ban currently imposed on conscription-age men to allow them to go abroad to study before completing their military training.

-The draft bill has to clear the floor of the Legislative Yuan before taking effect.
+The amendment to the Conscription Act (兵役法) still has to clear the legislative floor before taking effect.

 The government announced in December 2011 that eligible males born after Jan.
 1, 1994 would no longer need to complete compulsory military service; instead, they will only need to undergo four months of military training.